 Next, you move to selling yourself.
 This is about establishing credibility.
 Some of this is obvious.
 If you're having a face-to-face meeting, you need to dress professionally.
 You need to be punctual.
 It also helps to be articulate.
 Also, if the meeting has a time limit, make sure your presentation is easily completed on time.
 Better yet, if you end five or ten minutes early, busy people love getting a few extra minutes back in their workday - it also shows you stay on schedule.
 Another way to quickly build credibility is offering references they are welcome to call.
 The best are previous investors you've helped make a decent profit in past.

 Always make professional presentations.
 Whether you are making a PowerPoint presentation over the internet or an in-person presentation, it must be polished.
+Try a presentation design agency for a convincing PowerPoint presentation.
 If you have successfully completed past deals, nothing builds confidence more than showing those results and being able to use previous investors as a reference.

 Specifically Tell Them How the Money Will Be Used